top of page

 The last error I’ve made in my efforts to get training to progress faster is to try and get them to move forward and skip a few steps in the training process long before they’re ready.
 An analogy with a human child would be to plunk a chapter book down in front of a first grader after they’ve mastered being able to read a couple of dozen words.

-An example in dog training might be working on stay, turning your back on your dog and walking 5 steps away when you haven’t yet introduced movement or even turning your back.
-When that fails and your dog gets up from the stay (it almost always goes this way), putting them back and trying again (and again…).
+An example in dog training might be when first working on stay, turning your back on your dog and walking 5 steps away.
+If you haven’t yet introduced movement or even turning your back on the dog, it will most likely cause your dog to get up from the stay before released (it almost always goes this way).
+In this situation most people will put the dog back in a stay and try again (and again…).
 What ends up happening is that instead of having a high rate of success and building a great training foundation, you’ve introduced repeated failure and a lack of understanding from the dog what it is you want.

 dog reading book